-In accordance with normal commercial practice the Academy has purchased insurance from the Risk Protection Arrangement (RPA) to protect Trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on Academy business.
+In accordance with normal commercial practice the Academy has purchased insurance to protect Trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on Academy business.
 The insurance provides cover up to £5,000,000 on any one claim.